Are you worried about pregnancy stretch marks?

-While stretch marks can represent an amazing transformation that happened in our life, they just aren’t pretty.
+While stretch marks can represent an amazing transformation that has happened in our lives, you may not view them as pretty.

-In my experience, getting rid of stretch marks isn’t easy so I recommend focusing on prevention first and treatment second.
+In my experience, getting rid of stretch marks or minimizing their appearance completely isn’t easy, so a good plan of action is focusing on prevention first and treatment second.

-OTHER THINGS YOU CAN DO TO PREVENT PREGNANCY STRETCH MARKS
+THINGS YOU CAN DO TO TRY TO PREVENT PREGNANCY STRETCH MARKS

 1. STAY HYDRATED